-We intend to borrow funds to make additional investments.
+Anti-takeover provisions Our board of directors will be divided into three classes of directors serving staggered three-year terms.
+This structure is intended to provide us with a greater likelihood of continuity of management, which may be necessary for us to realize the full value of our investments.
+A staggered board of directors also may serve to deter hostile takeovers or proxy contests, as may certain provisions of Maryland law and our governing documents.
+See "Description of Our Common Stock-Provisions of our governing documents and the Maryland General Corporation Leverage We intend to borrow funds to make additional investments.
 We expect to use this practice, which is known as "leverage," to attempt to increase returns to our stockholders, but it involves significant risks.
-See "Risk Factors," "Obligations and Indebtedness" and "Regulation - Indebtedness and senior securities."
-As a BDC, under the 1940 Act, with certain limited exceptions, we are only allowed to borrow amounts such that our asset coverage (calculated on a consolidated basis), as defined in the 1940 Act, equals at least 200% after such borrowing.
+See "Risk Factors," "Obligations and Indebtedness" and "Regulation-Indebtedness and senior securities."
+As a BDC, under the 1940 Act, with certain limited exceptions, we will only be allowed to borrow amounts such that our asset coverage (calculated on a consolidated basis), as defined in the 1940 Act, equals at least 200% after such borrowing.
 The amount of leverage that we employ will depend on our investment adviser's and our board of directors' assessment of market conditions and other factors at the time of any proposed borrowing.
 Management arrangements

 GSCP (NJ), L.P. will serve as our investment adviser and our administrator.
-For a description of GSCP (NJ), L.P., GSC Group and our contractual arrangements with these companies, see "Management - Investment advisory and management agreement," and "Management - Administration agreement."
+For a description of GSCP (NJ), L.P., GSC Group and our contractual arrangements with these companies, see "Management-Investment advisory and management agreement," and "Management-Administration agreement."